Witiyana Marika: Film

-Marika played the role of the grandfather as well as being co-producer and senior cultural advisor to the film High Ground, which took around 20 years to make and is based on true events.
+Marika played the role of the grandfather as well as being co-producer and senior cultural advisor to the film High Ground, which took around 20 years to make and is based on true events, about a massacre of Yolngu people in the early 1900s.
 The film was directed by Stephen Maxwell Johnson, who is a friend of Marika since they met in 1989 and who had made the music video for the Yothu Yind's second single, "Djäpana", which won an ARIA award.
 Taking part in the project was important to Marika, as he is passionate about the necessity to educate broader Australia about past history of massacres and colonial violence.
 As a teenager, as part of a ceremony undertaken with his grandfather on their homeland Gäṉgän (Gan Gan), he was taught about the massacre of over 100 people of his grandmother’s clan, Dhalwaŋu.
 He had further researched the details of the massacre with his friend and cousin Dr M. Yunupingu, who shared the same grandmother.
 Two men survived the massacre by hiding in the water and using rushes to breathe through, a trick used by a little boy in the film.

 Marika said the film was taking his people's story to the world, in the same way that Yothu Yindi took their music to the world.
 He played an essential role in navigating relations between the mostly white ("balanda") filmmakers and the traditional owners of Cannon Hill, Gunbalanya and Gunlom, where filming took place and permissions were needed to access the land.

-Other roles
+As elder

+After his father became gravely ill, at the height of Yothu Yindi's fame, Marika returned home.
+After a car crash caused by drunkenness in which his son was involved, Marika resolved to become sober, to return to culture, and become an elder.

-Marika is a senior member (or elder) of the Rirratjingu clan, and a senior ceremonial leader and a teacher of songlines and ceremonies for his clan and community.
+He rose to become a respected elder of the Rirratjingu clan, and a senior ceremonial leader and a teacher of songlines and ceremonies for his clan and community.
+Will Stubbs, director of Yirrkala Arts Centre, likens his roles to those of archbishop, High Court judge, professor, counsellor, and lord mayor, embodied in one person.
+With challenges ahead, as the Gove bauxite mine closes down and royalties dry up, Marika remains committed to unity and harmony among the various clans.

 He has worked as a co-presenter in cross-cultural education, delivering seminars to businesses and academia.
 He was formerly vice chair of the Aboriginal Resource Development Services (ARDS) and chair of Buku-Larrngay Mulka Arts Centre Committee and Dhimurru Land Management.
-He is a director of Rirratjingu Mining Pty Ltd and Rirratjingu Investments Pty Ltd.
+As of 2021 he was a director of Rirratjingu Mining Pty Ltd and Rirratjingu Investments Pty Ltd.

-In 2021 he directed the Yarrapay Festival at Buku-Larrngay, where he played with Yothu Yindi.
+In mid-2021 Marika became a board member of the North East Arnhem Land Aboriginal Corporation, which represents the 26 Yolngu clans of the region, and remains a member as of March 2026.
+As of March 2026 he is cultural advisor to the Rirratjingu Aboriginal Corporation.